 Why not try it?
 You may be surprised at how much you learn about plotting.

 You can use this formula for any genre.
 If you are writing fantasy, change the car into a carriage or a dragon or people travelling on foot.
 If you are writing a science fiction novel, change the car into a space ship.
 If you are writing crime, let the detective chase the criminal or put them in the same car.

-When you confine your opposition characters in a space and give them a destination, you will have to write a story.
+When you write a road trip to help you plot a book, you confine your opposition characters in a space and give them a destination.
 Ironically, going on a journey prevents you from straying off the plotting track.

 Try to stick to the formula if you’re struggling with plotting in general.

 Once you understand the basics of how a plot works, you can tweak it and change it.
 You can even create your own plotting formula.

 © Amanda Patterson